Meet the Maker

 What happens when you combine the fast-paced action of tennis and beach volleyball?–you get Beach Tennis USA!
 BTUSA returns to the Sony Ericsson Open for a weeklong series of pro exhibitions and open free play.
 So join the movement and try America’s fastest growing beach sport.
 Racquets and balls provided free of charge.
 To learn more, visit www.beachtennisusa.net.
 Located by Grandstand Court.

 Player Q&A’s, live music, and more.
 Plus check in for all the latest scores and match updates.

 Q&A with top FILA tennis stars.
 Friday, March 25 at 6pm on Entertainment Stage.

 FILA Family Zone

-Visit the FILA Family Zone to participate in a variety of fun family tennis activities.
-Open daily from 11am to 6pm!
+A variety of family tennis activities.
+Open daily 11am – 5:30pm.